bernardadhitya/intern-logbook-chatbot/README.md

 cd intern-logbook-chatbot
 npm install
 ```

+### Deployment
+If you are planning to use this bot yourself, below we list the tutorials to;
+- Integrate autofill feature with Github Actions [here]()
+- Deploy LINE Chatbot with LINE Developer and Heroku [here]()

 ### Resources
 For this project, I use Puppeteer for web scrapping, Express.js and LINE SDK.